Indian Civil Service: Partition of India, dissolution, and subsequent service of officers

 Justice William Broome (ICS 1932), a district and sessions judge at the time of independence in 1947, remained in Indian government service as a judge.
 Having married an Indian, Swarup Kumari Gaur, in 1937, with whom he raised a family, he eventually renounced his British citizenship in 1958 and became an Indian citizen with the personal intervention of Prime Minister Jawaharlal Nehru, himself a former barrister who regarded Broome as a distinguished jurist and as "much as Indian as anybody can be who is not born in India".
 Upon his retirement on 18 March 1972 from the Allahabad High Court as its most senior puisne judge, Broome was the last former ICS officer of European origin serving in India.

 Nirmal Kumar Mukarji (ICS 1943), a member of the final batch recruited to the ICS, who retired as Cabinet Secretary in April 1980, was the last Indian administrative officer who had originally joined as an ICS.
 The last former ICS officer to retire, Aftab Ghulam Nabi Kazi (also a member of the final ICS batch of 1943), retired as Chairman of the Pakistan Board of Investment in 1994.
-The last living British ex-ICS officer, Ian Dixon Scott (ICS 1932), died in 2002.
+The last living British ex-ICS officer, John Martin Fearn (1916–2014; ICS 1939), died in 2014 having retired as Secretary, Scottish Education Department in 1976.
 V. K. Rao (ICS 1937), the last living ICS officer to have joined the service in a regular pre-war intake, died in 2018.
 He was a retired Chief Secretary of Andhra Pradesh and was the oldest former ICS officer on record at the time of his death.
 V.M.M.
 Nair (ICS 1942) transferred to the Indian Political Service in 1946 and then to the Indian Foreign Service after independence, retiring in 1977 as Ambassador to Spain.
 At his death in 2021, he was the last surviving former Indian Civil Service officer.

-Support and criticism
+Criticism and support

-If you take that steel frame out of the fabric, it would collapse.
+If you take that steel frame out of the fabric, it will collapse.
 There is one institution we will not cripple, there is one institution we will not deprive of its functions or of its privileges; and that is the institution which built up the British Raj – the British Civil Service of India.